Westbrook, Murray tussle as Nuggets beat Thunder 109-98

 #ReadLocal

+"He tried to move me out of the way," Murray said.
+"He shoved me first.
+It is what it is.
+I didn't do anything."

+"From an identity standpoint and how we want to play, we want to play downhill," Thunder coach Billy Donovan said.
+"I think when we got around the basket, they have a lot of physicality.
+They have Jokic and (Mason) Plumlee, but we had some opportunities to finish plays.
+Jerami Grant got into the teeth of the defense, but couldn't finish.
+Steven Adams had a great offensive game and had opportunities to score as did Russell Westbrook.
+We had a lot of guys in there, but we just weren't able to finish."

-Steven Adams added 26 points, and Jerami Grant and Westbrook finished with 13 points apiece.
+Adams scored 26 points, while Grant and Westbrook finished with 13 apiece.
+Westbrook and Adams also had 14 rebounds each.

-Trailing by 10 points late in the third quarter, Oklahoma City got a layup and a 3-pointer from George in the final minute to pull to within 82-76.
+Trailing by 10 late in the third quarter, Oklahoma City got a layup and a 3-pointer from George in the final minute to pull to 82-76.

-With a 9-2 burst capped by another layup from George, Oklahoma City pulled within 99-96 with 3:20 remaining.
+With a 9-2 burst capped by another layup from George, the Thunder trimmed it to 99-96 with 3:20 remaining.
 The Nuggets scored 10 of the last 12 points down the stretch, four of them on a jumper and a pair of free throws by Murray.

 The teams were gathered for a jump ball with 35.7 seconds left when Westbrook, apparently upset over Murray's positioning around the circle, began pushing him.
 As Murray pushed back, teammates and officials quickly rushed in to separate the two, who exchanged words before the skirmish ended.